 Don’t give up on those failure days.
 Just keep renewing your mind and wait patiently for that line to start going up again.

 We are transformed by the renewing of the mind.
 If we keep renewing our minds, God will transform us.
 How fast that happens is up to God, not us.

 Remember Jericho?
 They had to walk around that big city 7 times.
 Remember Naaman and his leprosy?
 He had to jump in the river 7 times.
 Remember the Israelites?
 They had to sit through 10 plagues before they were able to escape from their slavery.

-When you’re tempted to give up, remember all those Bible guys that came before you – and keep pressing on.
+When you feel like giving up, remember all those Bible guys that came before you – and keep pressing on.

 4. Don’t beat yourself up.

 Don’t be surprised when you fail.
 Of course you’re going to fail.
 If you were perfect, you wouldn’t be in this boat!
 It takes all kind of little failures to reach the point where you’re no longer failing.
 So rejoice that you’re still trying.
 If you weren’t trying, you wouldn’t be failing.

 Remember, God convicts.
 Satan condemns.
 If you’ve sinned, ask God for forgiveness and move on.
 If you’re struggling with self-condemnation, try this Bible study on failure.

 5. Enjoy your time with God while you’re waiting.